 SGL SE applies an internal model which is consistent with that of the Group, therefore the risk categories are the same as those described in the Group SFCR, except in relation to P&C underwriting risks which are not relevant for SGL SE.

-The table below shows the standalone SCR for each risk category.
+The table below shows the standalone 0.5% Value-at-Risk for each risk category, and the diversification and tax components.
 The risk categories are described in Group Section E.1.4.1 - Overview of the internal model.